brgillis/SHE_Validation/SHE_Validation_PSF/doc/she_validation_psf.md

 obvious threshold.
 I'd suggest a KS (Kolomogorov-Smirnov) Test is what was meant here.]

 #### Rational:
-To verify that the object PSF model model residuals are consistent with noise, i.e., that there are no remaining systematics in the PSF model.
+To verify that the object PSF model residuals are consistent with noise, i.e., that there are no remaining systematics in the PSF model.

 #### Test Case: